RobertoAliaga/Dimensionality-Reduction-for-Rhytmic-Movements/README.md

 # Dimensionality-Reduction-for-Rhytmic-Movements

+This work aims to predict the movement onset from neural data for a rhytmic movement.

-Data from [Russo et al. (2020)](https://github.com/aarusso/trajectory-divergence), obtained from an experiment in which a monkey had to pedal through a virtual landscape.
+Data comes from [Russo et al. (2020)](https://github.com/aarusso/trajectory-divergence).
+It was obtained from an experiment in which a monkey had to pedal through a virtual landscape.
 Specifically, we use data from monkey C.

 Functions dpca.m, dpca_plot.m, and dpca_plot_default.m were constructed by [Kobak et al. (2016)](https://elifesciences.org/articles/10989) in MATLAB.
 Small changes were made to dpca_plot_default.m to plot desired colors in the obtained graphs.